Here is How You Get Fully Custody of Your Children in California

 Getting full custody of your children requires a child focused strategy

-You have a California divorce and you are concerned about your kids.
-You are asking, "how do I get full custody in California of my child?" and you want answers.
+You are divorcing in California and are concerned about your kids.
+You are asking, "How do I get full custody of my child in California?" and you want answers.
 We are here to help.

 First, make sure you know what "full custody in California" really means.